prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 2. `step_default2`
 4. `step_4`

-Note that the length of the workflows can vary when utilising rhese exceptions.
+Note that the length of the workflows can vary when utilising these exceptions.

 ## Errata
 * Because of how the `percent_completed` and `total_steps` values are calculated, utilising manual step ordering with